 When was the last time you cleaned the inside of your wood-burning fireplace chimney?
 Three years or more?
 Call a chimney sweep, you know, like the guy from Mary Poppins.
 You may think chimney sweeps are outdated and long gone, but you would be mistaken.
 They are still around and serve an important function.
 That creosote buildup going up your fireplace can ignite!
 See this here:

 That Pot Belly in the Corner

-Wood burning stoves are an anachronism.
+Wood-burning stoves are an anachronism.
 Unless you live in the mountains, or out in the sticks, you may have never even seen one up close and personal.
 They provide a lot of heat, and they have their own special charm.
 And they are dangerous.

 A good rule of thumb is to keep said stove 36 inches or more away from anything combustible.
-Almost all wood-burning stoves made since the 1970s have data plates or sticker that inform you, the end-user, the proper distances for each model.
+Almost all wood-burning stoves made since the 1970s have data plates or stickers that inform you, the end-user, the proper distances for each model.
 If you’re considering buying one, let a qualified and licensed/insured professional install it.
 Said pro would make sure the clearances are correct and will install a proper sleeve in the ceiling or wall where the vent pipe will exit.
-Also, you want to make sure there is nonflammable flooring beneath the until, extending to lea than 18 inches out from the fire door.
+Also, you want to make sure there is nonflammable flooring beneath the until extending to lea than 18 inches out from the fire door.
 Again, local ordinances vary, so check and do it right once.

 That Big Beautiful Flat Spot

 This happens all the time: You take something into the garage to store, and “dang it, where am I going to set this down at?”
 You spot that area right near the water heater or furnace; it’s open, it’s flat, bingo!
 Hold on there, Charlie!
 (Sorry if your name is Charlie, by the way).
 Keep at least 36 inches around the water heater and furnace free of any combustible items!
 7% of household fires start right here, and 4% of household fire deaths.

 Now You’re Cooking